Remigestin/RecipeBook/README.md

 ### Acknowledgments

 As students, we received a lot of help and support who were allowed to set up the project and finalize it.
-Thus, we would like to thank STRATULAT Tiberiu, our project tutor.
+Thus, we would like to thank **STRATULAT Tiberiu**, our project tutor.

 <br/>